Axway/open-banking-docs/content/en/docs/Overview/solution.md

 #### Consent Revocation

 The need to lodge intent and confirm consent is matched by the need to revoke consent where a customer no longer wants to share information with a Third-Party App.

-Axway Open Banking provides the means to revoke consent, both programatically by an API call and through an user interface (UI).
+Axway Open Banking provides the means to revoke consent, both programatically by an API call and through a user interface (UI).

 Note that in some markets revocation is only allowed by the Third-Party App and not directly at the bank.
 In such cases revocation by a UI can be disabled dependent on your organization's position on market regulations.

 ### Infrastructure

 The Infrastructure building block brings together Axway's product set to power the solution.

-{{% alert title="Note" color="primary" %}} For more information on any of these products please refer to the [Axway Documentation Portal](https://docs.axway.com/).{{% /alert %}}
+{{% alert title="Note" color="primary" %}} For more information on any of these products refer to the [Axway Documentation Portal](https://docs.axway.com/).{{% /alert %}}

 #### API Portal

 The portal delivers the Developer Experience.
-Axway Open Banking provides a custom template that can applied to an existing Portal instance or installed from scratch.
+Axway Open Banking provides a custom template that can be applied to an existing Portal instance or installed from scratch.

 #### API Gateway